Act Out in Marlboro, NJ provides theater for kids, teens, adults with special needs.

 Arts Unbound, founded in 2000, is a studio and gallery in Orange, NJ specializing in the visual arts for youth and adults with mental, physical and developmental disabilities.

 The Council for Exceptional Children offers Webinars, Workshops and Summits in the area of special education.
-The organization is active in local, state and federal issues, highlighting their arts advocacy letters earlier this year opposing the ESEA bill for several reasons.
+The organization is active in local, state and federal issues, as exemplified by their arts advocacy letters earlier this year opposing the ESEA bill for several reasons.
 This is an excellent website for professional development and also special education news and policy information.

 Deaf West Theatre engages artists and audiences in unparalleled theater experiences inspired by Deaf culture and the expressive power of sign language, weaving ASL with spoken English to create a seamless ballet of movement and voice.
 Located in New York City.